 Pay for a portion of your share by working on the farm.
-Pay $350, half of the full share price, and work 40 hours on the farm over the course of the season.
+Pay $345, half of the full share price, and work 40 hours on the farm over the course of the season.
 This option is designed for those interested in organic farming practices as well as the often dirty "toil" that fills a farmer's day.
-There are two work share openings for the 2018 season.
+There is one work share opening for the 2019 season.
 Contact Nathan at firstname.lastname@example.org with a brief introduction and description of your interest, and we will be in touch with more information.

 Can I visit the farm?

 Of course!
 Let us know you are coming or just drop by with your family and friends.
 You are always welcome.

 Please do!
 Volunteers are always welcome.
 Plan an afternoon of work and fun helping to plant, harvest, weed, or stir the compost.
 Remember, we also have two work share positions open for the 2019 season.